 International Student Admissions

-International students wanting to attend Iowa Western must apply to the College, send required documentation, receive a Certificate of Eligibility (Form I-20), and obtain a Student Visa.
-Details on completing the admissions process are listed below.
-Please note: you must complete the admissions process prior to the acceptance deadline for the term you wish to begin.
+International students wanting to attend Iowa Western must apply to the College, send all required documentation, receive a Certificate of Eligibility (Form I-20), and obtain an F-1 Student Visa.
+Details on completing the admissions and Form I-20 process are listed below.
+Please note: students must complete the application and submit all documents prior to the acceptance deadline for the term they wish to begin.
+Iowa Western has the right not to accept applications or documentation that are suspected of forgery or fraud.

 Contact Us